 For frequently asked questions on promotional contests in Canada, see Promotional Contests in Canada: FAQs.

 To understand how to run your contest in Quebec, see Publicity contests in Quebec.
+For information on Quebec's language requirements, see our article Quebec's French Requirements.

 Finally, a note on how you can use this article.
 This article is not to be considered legal advice and is not a substitute for advice from qualified legal counsel.
 Material aspects of the discussions in this article may change at any time and without further notice.